semuconsulting/pyubx2/.github/ISSUE_TEMPLATE/bug_report.md

 A clear and concise description of what the bug is.

 Please specify the pyubx2 version (`>>> pyubx2.version`) and, where possible, include:
+- The **complete** Python script.
 - The error message and full traceback.
-- A binary / hexadecimal dump of the UBX data stream (e.g. from PuTTY, screen or u-center).
+- A binary / hexadecimal dump of the UBX data stream.

 **To Reproduce**